sazibsust10/symfony-be-application/README.md

 ## Deployment with render

-To deploy this Symfony application using Docker on [Render](https://render.com/), follow these steps:
+To deploy this Symfony application using Docker on [Render](https://render.com/), we need to follow these steps:

 1. **Login to Render Dashboard**
    Navigate to [https://dashboard.render.com/](https://dashboard.render.com/) and log in.